 Configuration variables:

-specifies whether to build with
+CLANG=1|0 specifies whether to build with

 Clang .
-Set CLANG=0
+Set CLANG=0 explicitly to skip building

 with Clang .

-specifies whether a code
+CODECOV=0|1 specifies whether a code

 coverage test is executed and results are pushed to

 Codecov .
-Set CODECOV=1
+Set CODECOV=1 explicitly to enable code

 coverage.

-specifies whether to
+EMSCRIPTEN=0|1 specifies whether to

 also build with Emscripten .
 Set EMSCRIPTEN=1